-Giorgio Marfella is a graduate of the University of Florence (Italy), a registered architect in the State of Victoria, and a lecturer in construction management and architecture in the Melbourne School of Design, University of Melbourne.
+Giorgio Marfella is a graduate of the University of Florence (Italy), a registered architect in the State of Victoria and a lecturer in construction management and architecture in the Melbourne School of Design, University of Melbourne.
 As a full-time academic, he is engaged in research, teaching and industry engagement activities associated with tall buildings.
-For his doctorate thesis at the University of Melbourne, he completed a retrospective study on the evolution of tall office buildings in Melbourne and in America during the second half of the twentieth century.
+For his doctoral thesis at the University of Melbourne, he completed a retrospective study on the evolution of tall office buildings in Melbourne and America during the second half of the twentieth century.

 Author email: email@example.com